-Translate your prototype so far (i.e., your sketches, storyboards, user flow, paper prototype, wireframes) into the first version of an interactive digital prototype.
+Translate your prototype so far (i.e., your sketches, storyboards, user flow, lo-fi prototype) into a high-fidelity interactive digital prototype.
 As the first step, we are looking for high-fidelity digital mockups of the various panels of your wireframe, and initial support for interactions.
-Your final digital prototype should have 15-30 interactions across 5-10 panels, where an interaction is defined as having a trigger (e.g., click, button) cause an event (e.g., new screen, existing screen changes in some way).
+Your final digital prototype should have 15-30 interactions across 15-20 panels, where an interaction is defined as having a trigger (e.g., click, button) cause an event (e.g., new screen, existing screen changes in some way).
 At this point you do not have to have all the interactions and screens completed, but the most important panels and the basic interactions illustrating the user flow should be there.
 Interactions can be as small as clicking a button to select an item and as large as having an entirely different screen show up, for example to search for an item.
 Try to have a reasonable balance of "bigger" and "smaller" interactions.
 We want to see a rich and diverse set of interactions in your prototypes.
 To make this exercise as useful to you as possible, make sure to prototype all the interactions about which you are uncertain and for which you want feedback from your peers, instructors, and user testers.